vulpineblaze/irc_bot_test001/README.md

 The fewer unique commands the better.
 The fewer nested commands the more-better; OR better yet, not at all.

+Joke-Theme: Make enough of the text configurable such that this game could be MLP themed.

 #### Function Requirements:  *(kinda)*